 The edges of the Gerber are chamfered so it’s less likely to chip if you need to batton it through (hit it).
 But unlike a survival knife, you can’t batton it through larger pieces because the head is too short.
 So it does fine with kindling but is less useful overall for splitting than a large knife.

-Neither are great for carving
+Neither is great for carving

 The extra weight is very useful for larger shaping and removing more material.
 The only downside is the stout wedge (that makes it good at everything else) makes it harder to do fine detailing.
 However, you don’t usually need to do that, and you should have a knife with you as well.